Search the best hotels in Norway

-From the clusters of white-washed harbour towns nestling along the rocky south coast, to the snow swept spine of mountains running down its centre, the Arctic's uncharted and other-worldly appeal and the monumental fjords of the west coast, which render great slices from the land and echo the country's glacial childhood, Norway's landscape is on an epic scale.
-There's something hearty about this landscape; maybe its all the cold, fresh-aired magnificence, but many of the best places to stay in Norway are fantastic because they bring you somehow closer to it.
-If this beautiful land is not on your travel "to do list", then you might want to have a look at photos of the fjords and the Northern Lights and reconsider!
+Harnessing the Arctic's uncharted and other-worldly appeal Norway's landscape is on an epic scale; from the clusters of white-washed harbour towns nestling along the rocky south coast to the snow swept spine of mountains running down its centre, then consider the monumental fjords of the west coast which echo the country's glacial childhood.
+There is something hearty about this landscape.
+Maybe it is all the cold, fresh-aired magnificence, but many of the best places to stay in Norway are fantastic because they bring you somehow closer to it.
+If this beautiful land is not on your travel "to do" list then you may want to have a look at photos of the fjords and the Northern Lights and reconsider!

 Great swathes of Norway's unpopulated interior have been turned into national parks and the epic and varied landscape has inspired adventure sports-folk on to new creative heights.